 Before starting his PhD he worked as a design engineer for Nike at MAS holdings.
 MAS holdings is one of the largest textile manufacturers in the world.
 At MAS holdings he was in charge of developing Nike concepts into production viable garments.
 During his stay at MAS he worked with Santoni circular knitting machines.
 This job gave him a key insight into textile development, product development and manufacture.

-Pasindu bachelor’s degree was in Electronic and Communication Engineering at the University of Nottingham Malaysia Campus.
+Pasindu also has a bachelor degree in Electronic and Communication Engineering from the University of Nottingham Malaysia Campus.

 Pasindu's research is in Smart Textiles, Electronic Textiles, Flexible Electronics, Wearables and Medical Devices

 - Associate Research Fellow at the Sensor Technology Research Center (STRC) at University of Sussex.